NickHeap2/vscode-ant/README.md

 ## Features

+- Bundled Ant 1.10.7 with a windows colour library by Dennis Lang (http://landenlabs.com/android/ant-color-logger/index.html).
-- Searches for build.xml in the root directory (but you can conifgure it to look eleswhere) on startup and loads the targets ready to run.
+- Searches for build.xml in the root directory (but you can configure it to look eleswhere) on startup and loads the targets ready to run.
 - The targets and their dependencies are visualised in a treeview and can be run from the toolbar or the context menu option.
 - Dependencies of dependencies are shown recursively to give a full picture of what will be run and in which order.
 - Targets can be sorted as they appear in the file or in alphabetical order.